don1138/blender-qmc/README.md

 - [**The Ugliest Color in the World**](https://www.huffpost.com/entry/ugliest-color-pantone_n_57570df6e4b0ca5c7b504538) is nice for for dirt, cracks, or crevices.

 ### Suburban Modern Exterior
-- These colors were calculated for best use on building exteriors.
+- These colors are calculated for best use on building exteriors.
 - Each of the nine sets provides a **Body**, **Trim**, and **Accent** color.

 ## Attributions